The best of Indian military writing

 Christine Fair

-An excellent book to understand how the Pakistan army thinks.
+A good book to understand how the Pakistan army thinks.
 How it perceives

 India, its nuclear policy and analyses its support for terrorist groups and why